-Knowing your brand’s story —who you are and why you exist, is only part of the battle, the other challenge is knowing how to effectively tell that story to your audience in a way that makes you stand out from your competitors.
+Knowing your brand’s story —who you are and why you exist, is only part of the battle.
+The other challenge is knowing how to effectively tell that story to your audience in a way that makes you stand out from your competitors.

-Here are some Do’s and Don’ts to creativity that are essential to keep in mind in an ever evolving world of marketing:
+Here are some Do’s and Don’ts to creativity that are essential to keep in mind in an ever-evolving world of marketing:

 Avoid following design trends.
 It’s great to know what’s trending in your industry, but apply trends only when they make sense with your message at a given time.
-Be in tune with the trends surrounding you, but diverge from them and create your own remix.
+Be in tune with the trends surrounding you, but diverge from them and create your remix.

 Don’t look only within your bubble for inspiration.
 If you always look at what your direct competition is doing, you’ll inherently end up replicating the same thing.
-Oftentimes, inspiration can come from a completely different business category than your own.
+Often, inspiration can come from a completely different business category than your own.
 Curiosity spawns new ideas, recognizing what’s already been done and having the courage to seek even better ways of doing it.